Ohunoluwa/revenue-rescue-analytics/README.md

 ## 4. Machine Learning

- A Random Forest Classifier was used to predict customer churn risk.
+ A Random Forest Classifier was used to predict customer churn risk with 94.24% accuracy

  Outputs: